 07

-Silentnight dual control electric blanket (double)
+Silentnight dual control electric blanket (king)

 Silentnight is one of the most trusted sleep brands in the UK, with over 70 years’ experience in creating products to help the whole family sleep better.
 As well as dual controls, this electric blanket is designed to sit neatly away from the edges of the bed and remain flat for safety, with elasticated straps to fit it in place.

 It’s also a best-seller, with almost 48,000 customer ratings on Amazon giving it an average of 4.4 stars.
 “Overall, this is a good, reliable product, and I have not had any problems with it over the past four years of use.
-I would happily recommend it, so a full five stars from me,” one customer in the UK shared in their detailed review after four years’ using it.
+I would happily recommend it, so a full five stars from me,” one customer in the UK shared in their detailed review after four years of using it.

 Key features: